cjdbarlow/bedside-notebook/disease/fluid/hypona.md

 #Hyponatraemia {#id}

-Hyponatraemia is defined as a serum sodium level \<135mmol/L, and is further divided by serum concentrations and symptoms into:
+Hyponatraemia is the excess of body water relative to sodium.
+It is defined as a serum sodium level <135mmol/L, and is further divided by serum concentrations and symptoms into:
 * Mild
 * Moderate
 * Severe

 Hyponatraemia may also be divided by time course:
 * Acute
-\<48 hours.
+<48 hours.
 * Chronic
->48 hours.
+\>48 hours.

+##Epidemiology and Risk Factors
+* Most common electrolyte abnormality
+	* 30-40% of hospitalised patients
+	* 25-30% of ICU patients
+		* ~2.7% mild
+		* ~1.2% severe
+* Increasing severity is associated with increased mortality

+* Risk factors for rapid correction of hyponatraemia
+Increased frequency of monitoring should be performed in patients with:
+	* Hypovolaemia
+	* Glucocorticoid deficiency
+	* Beer potomania
+	* Polydipsia
+	* Desmopressin cessation

 ##Pathophysiology
+Basic principles:
+* Water diffuses freely across cell membranes
+* Hyponatraemia indicates extracellular hypoosmolality, and therefore intracellular hypoosmolality
+* Water influx into cells causes swelling, and may lead to life-threatening cerebral oedema
+	* Initially, neurons excrete osmoles to reduce oedema formation
+	* Swelling will occur when compensatory mechanisms are overwhelmed
+* As hyponatraemia is corrected, neurons must reabsorb osmoles
+This process is slower than excretion, and may take several days.
+	* Rapid correction of extracellular sodium may therefore lead to dehydration of brain cells as more water leaves the neuron as extracellular osmoles rise
+	This causes cells to shink, and potentially demyelinate.

 Hyponatraemia is a disorder of water excess.
 Broadly, this may be either due to:
 * Excessive water intake
 * Failure of the kidneys to remove water